ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models.md

 </br>

-The preliminary meeting will take place at 1pm on Thursday, 8th of Februray 2024 on Zoom.
-You can find the slides [here](https://drive.google.com/file/d/1ji2Sp1J-Xtoki5PiuumrQ1LEYfTYdqGl/view?usp=sharing).
+The preliminary meeting will take place at 2pm on Wednesdy, 12th of Februray 2024 on [Zoom](https://tum-conf.zoom-x.de/j/8713460070?pwd=SEd6a2QycjF0VnMzOGVDOXpuNzkwQT09)

 </br>